Note: This review was posted on the KC Stage review system.

-A Very Joan Crawford Christmas, written by Jeff Church and Ron Megee; produced by the Unicorn Theatre: seen December 18, 2010
+A Very Joan Crawford Christmas, written by Jeff Church and Ron Megee, directed by Jeff Church.
+Produced by the Unicorn Theatre (Kansas City).
+Copyright 2010.
+(Seen December 18, 2010.)

 Warning: the following review contains some adult language.
 (As if you couldn’t tell from the title.)